 Everyone grapples with self-doubt once in a while, even successful business owners.
-A little self-doubt is not only normal, it's healthy.
-It prevents a leader from crossing the fine line between self-confidence and hubris.
-But highly successful people don't let self-doubt derail them from what they set out to accomplish.
+A little self-doubt is not only normal, but it's healthy.
+It can prevent a leader from crossing the fine line between self-confidence and hubris.
+But highly successful people don't let self-doubt derail them from their goals.

 3. Raise Your Self-Awareness

 Self-awareness can be one of the most powerful personal development tools.
 Make use of it by understanding the root causes of your self-doubt.
 What specific situations trigger bouts of self-doubt?
 If it's a lack of skill in an area, resolve to do something about it.

 For example, it may be a fear of delivering presentations or making cold calls.
 Just about anything can be learned.
 Go out there and get the training you need, or get a coach to help you.